A-Croshaw/cosbranok/README.md

  * This page gives the user details about upcoming and past events with links to external pages opening on new tabs.

- * The likes will take the user to the organizer of the event's webpage.
+ * The links will take the user to the organizer of the event's webpage.

  * Within the address there is a link to a google map pinpoint location allowing the user to easily locate the event for directions or journey planning.